Animal in Distress

 This work involves strays, abandoned animals, cruelty cases and road traffic accidents and with the new Retirement Home we are able to offer long term care to older animals.

-But we cannot survive without your help.
+We have now been running 50 years But we could not survive without your help.

 IT ALL COSTS!